vigneshsarma/hittaruki.info/content/post/water-jug-rewrite-with-haskell-part-I.md

 -- State left right
 data State = State Jug Jug deriving (Show, Eq, Ord)

+-- Problem initial state, destination state data Problem = Problem State State deriving (Show, Eq, Ord)

+-- StateMap, type alias
+type StateMap = M.Map State [State]

-empty :: Int -> Jug
+emptyJug :: Int -> Jug
-empty c = Jug c 0
+emptyJug c = Jug c 0

+newProblem :: Int -> Int -> Int -> Int -> Problem
+newProblem rc lc r l = Problem (State (emptyJug rc) (emptyJug lc)) (State (Jug rc r) (Jug lc l))
 ```

 The `deriving` ensures that we can have reasonable string representation for these objects, they can be equated to each other, ordered etc.

-Both these types are tuples.
+All these types we created using data are tuples.
 They can only contain two arguments.
+They are also positional.

-`empty` function can be use to create an empty `Jug` of any given capacity.
+`emptyJug` function can be used to create an empty `Jug` of any given capacity.

+`newProblem` function can be used to define a problem which include jug capacities and the final state we want to achieve.

 ## Possible Operations on Given Jugs